-Yet, news and ideas from the Orient reached Europe – mostly either in textual form or by hear-say -, and new data entered Germany on a regular basis; so how did German culture protect itself from becoming “Indian”, for example?
+Yet, news and ideas from the Orient reached Europe – mostly either in textual form or by hear-say -, and new data entered Germany on a regular basis; so how did German culture protect itself from becoming more Asiatic?
 As expected, one was able to identify some cultural defense mechanisms at work that prompted instant and reliable resilience against Eastern sagely traditions.
-For a start, among historians, it was well established that German philosophy since Immanuel Kant (1724-1804) had been heavily influenced by Indian thought (Behler, 1987; Hecker, 2001; Herling, 2006; Moore, 2003; Murti, 2001; O’Hear, 1999).
-“German” here must be understood as “the German-speaking world”, that was: “all texts written in the German language”.
+For a start, there was hardly any denial among historians that German philosophy since Immanuel Kant (1724-1804) had been heavily influenced, say, by Indian thought (Behler, 1987; Hecker, 2001; Herling, 2006; Moore, 2003; Murti, 2001; O’Hear, 1999).
+‘German’ here must be understood as ‘the German-speaking world,’ that was: ‘all texts written in the German language.’
 Although a German person most likely believed he or she was unique and individual and free, by looking from afar those beliefs were seriously contested by a perceived collectivism and automatism of the German society that was conform on the outside and collectivist on the inside.
-Everything the Germans did, how could it be any different than other countries in that respect, was a collective effort, and in the case of over-regulated, through-and-through rationalized German society, that collective effort was exceedingly co-coordinated and systemized; all scholarship was state-sponsored and state-regulated, and German orientalism, the German study of Eastern cultures, languages, and traditions, was highly systemized, too.
+Everything the Germans did, how could it be any different from other countries in that respect, was a collective effort, and in the case of over-regulated, through-and-through rationalized German society, that collective effort was exceedingly co-coordinated and systemized; all scholarship was state-sponsored and state-regulated, and German orientalism, the German study of Eastern cultures, languages, and traditions, was highly systemized, too.
 The large number of German contributors to Oriental studies could be categorized into four groups, according to their functions.
-The four groups or classes were: 1) the philosophers (whose functions were: creative, universal, abstract), 2) the orientalists (whose functions were: re-creative, particular, exact) which may be subdivided into ‘generalists’ and ‘specialists’ (whose functions were: instructive or investigative, respectively), 3) the practitioners (whose functions were: passive, maintenance), and last 4) the sponsors of German orientalism (whose functions were: active, promotion).
+The four groups or classes were: 1) the philosophers (whose functions were: creative, universal, abstract), 2) the orientalists (whose functions were: re-creative, particular, exact) which may be subdivided into ‘generalists’ and ‘specialists’ (whose functions were: instructive or investigative), 3) the practitioners (whose functions were: passive, maintenance), and last 4) the sponsors of German orientalism (whose functions were: active, promotion).

-Chinese and Indians now had to come to Germany or read German literature in order to understand that newly-invented China and India that they themselves as Chinese or Indians had not yet heard about.
-They could not have heard about it, because it was invented somewhere else, in another language.
-The German practitioners of Oriental traditions, those lay Buddhists for example, had been pushed to the fringes of German societies and their reputation and status in society was kept relatively low.
+Chinese and Indians now had to come to Germany or read German literature in order to understand that newly invented Chinabild and Indienbild that they themselves as Chinese or Indians had not and could not have heard about.
+They could not have heard about it, because it was invented somewhere else, rooted in a foreign land, fabricated in another people’s language.
+The German practitioners of Oriental traditions, those lay Buddhists or New Confucianists who tended to embrace the Asian originals had been pushed to the fringes of German societies and their reputation and status in society was kept relatively low.

 The table below exemplifies No Country for Sages, that concept, and shows the mechanism of German Orientalism: Four classes, with philosophers at the top and orientalists (scholars) being the largest class.
-Such an organization would not cause the emergence of a German Buddhism (or German Confucianism, or any other sage culture), for example, regardless of how much time and goodwill was spent:
+Such an organization would not cause the emergence of a German Buddhism (or German Confucianism, or any other sage culture) regardless of how much time and goodwill was invested:

 The next table presents Sage Culture and shows how Germany’s Orientalism would have looked like, if it had cultivated a sage tradition early on.
 In that case the emergence of a German Buddhism would have been achieved: Four classes, with sages replacing philosophers, and a very large class of practitioners: